 In some parts of the world, a woman’s life is filled with violence, desperation, shame, abuse and mistreatment.
-Many women in Arab-Israel, India and Palestine live such lives and are still treated as second-class citizens.
-More often than not, widows, women with disabilities, the illiterate, and the elderly are treated worse than the others.
+Many women in Ghana, India and Kyrgystan live such lives and are still treated as second-class citizens, with nothing to look forward to except a lifetime of servitude.

 India: Empowering widows and suffering women

 Did you know that there are about 40 million widows in India?
 That is more than the population of Canada!
 Daily, these women go through difficulties that emphasize their lack of worth in their society.
 In India, in general, when a woman loses her husband, she loses her dignity, identity and worth.
 Delhi psychologist Vasantha Patri described their situation as “physically alive but socially dead.”
 They are invisible to society.

 Counted to their number are the suffering women – those who have been abandoned or abused by their husbands.
 They have nowhere to go, receive no support from their family and have no hope for a better life.

 In a society that shuns widows and abused women, these marginalized women are finding hope and meaning in life through God’s Word.
 Several years ago, the Bible Society launched a Scripture engagement program focusing on the marginalized women of India.
 This program uses biblical truths to help women regain their self-esteem and dignity and teach them skills that help them become productive members of society.
 Furthermore, the program equips these outcasts to not only live with hope, but also become hope-givers to others.